ultrabug/py3status/py3status/modules/README.md

 Configuration parameters:
   - `cache_timeout` how often to update the bar
-  - `color_offline` text color when spotify is not running, defaults to color_bad
-  - `color_paused` text color when song is stopped or paused, defaults to color_degraded
-  - `color_playing` text color when song is playing, defaults to color_good
   - `format` see placeholders below
   - `format_down` define output if spotify is not running
   - `format_stopped` define output if spotify is not playing

-Format of status string placeholders:
+Format placeholders:
   - `{album}` album name
   - `{artist}` artiste name (first one)
   - `{time}` time duration of the song
   - `{title}` name of the song

+Color options:
+  - `color_offline` Spotify is not running, defaults to color_bad
+  - `color_paused` Song is stopped or paused, defaults to color_degraded
+  - `color_playing` Song is playing, defaults to color_good

 i3status.conf example: